Partnering with non-profit organizations to address diverse urban challenges facing the Pacific Northwest in collaboration with Duke alumni.

 Language/Other Prerequisites: None

-Reflection Sessions: The site coordinator(s) will lead regular reflection sessions in which students will be expected to participate.
+Reflection Sessions: The program director and site coordinator(s) will lead regular reflection sessions in which students will be expected to participate.
 More details will be shared with students once they arrive on site.

 Most of the students will work in downtown Seattle.
 Downtown is the commercial center of the city, the home of Pike Place Market, as well as the nearby water front and ferry terminal for commuters coming in to Seattle from the surrounding area.